 Potable Aqua PA+Plus Water Purification

-Output: 2 tablets treats 1 liter of water
+- Output: 2 tablets treat 1 liter of water

 Aquatabs Water Purification Tablets

-Output: 1 tablet treats 2.5 liters of water
+- Output: 1 tablet treats 1 liter of water (49mg tablets)

 Factors Effecting Water Loss